Geometry and Co-ordinates

 2. Altitude: A perpendicular drawn from any vertex to the opposite side is called the altitude.

-- The point where all altitudes meet at a point is called the orthocentre of triangle.
+- The point where all altitudes meet at a point is called the orthocenter of triangle.

 3. Perpendicular bisector: A line that is a perpendicular to a side and bisects it is the perpendicular bisector of the side.

-- The point at which perpendicular bisectors of the sides meet is called the circumcentre.
+- The point at which perpendicular bisectors of the sides meet is called the circumcenter.

-- The circumcentre is the centre of the circle that circumscribes the triangle.
+- The circumcenter is the centre of the circle that circumscribes the triangle.

 - The lines bisecting the interior angles of a triangle are the angle bisectors of that triangle.